 8. Understand proper portions

 One surefire way to bust the budget?
 Over-order.
 It’s easy to do, though.
 Ordering too little is a nightmare, which is why so many office admins tack on more food than they need.
 Defining proper catering portions is one of the best cheap catering ideas for any order—it helps keep costs in line without sacrificing food quality.
-Here are some quick guidelines to follow:
+So if you’re wondering, “How much brisket should I order per person?” here are some quick guidelines to follow:

 - Proteins like pulled pork or brisket: 4-5 ounces per person